What exactly IS experiential learning?

 What does this mean for you?

-First-year and new transfer students entering in fall 2016 are required to complete at least one experiential learning activity before graduation.
+First-year and new transfer undergraduate students entering in fall 2016 are required to complete at least one experiential learning activity before graduation.
 Our faculty have identified courses and other activities that will fulfill the requirement for students in each school and college.
 Your advisor will help you find the right experiential learning opportunities for you.

 When should you complete the experiential learning requirement?